bradh352/ansible-role-base-linux/README.md

   failures.
 Required.
 - `smtp_server` - SMTP server to use to send emails through.
 Required.
 - `ssh_port` - Port to listen for inbound SSH connections.
 Defaults to 22.
+- `ssh_kbdinteractive_auth` - Whether or not to allow keyboard-interactive auth.
+  More secure than password auth, may be used for things like OIDC/Oauth2 or multifactor authentication.
+However if the system is only configured for password authentication this method does facilitate that as well.
 - `ssh_password_auth` - Whether or not to allow password authentication.
   Default `false`.
 Recommended to use SSH public keys or GSSAPI.
 - `os_autoupdate` - Whether to allow the OS to perform automatic updates.